Mc-Zen/zero/src/formatting.typ

 #let show-num-impl = it => {
   /// sign, int, frac, e, pm,
   /// digits
-  /// omit-unit-mantissa, uncertainty-mode, positive-sign
+  /// omit-unity-mantissa, uncertainty-mode, positive-sign

   let omit-mantissa = (
-    it.omit-unit-mantissa and it.int == "1" and
+    it.omit-unity-mantissa and it.int == "1" and
     it.frac == "" and it.e != none and it.pm == none and it.digits == 0
   )